alduethadyn/claude-commands/commands/jira/create.md

 - "What priority should this be?
 (High/Medium/Low)"
 - "Are there specific components or areas of the codebase this relates to?"
 - "Are there any related tickets or documentation I should reference?"
-- "What would successful completion look like from a user perspective?"
+- "How will you know when this is complete?"

 ## Success Criteria

 ✅ Issue type validated (story or task)
 ✅ User requirements gathered through guided prompts
 ✅ Template analyzed and understood
-✅ Meaningful ticket content generated
+✅ Ticket content generated
 ✅ Markdown file created with populated template
 ✅ JIRA ticket created successfully (if user confirms) ✅ Next steps provided to user